Dog Itching After Grooming: Causes, Treatment, and When to See a Vet

 How to treat shampoo allergies:

-- Antihistamines: Consult your vet about giving an over-the-counter antihistamine (diphenhydramine) at the correct dosage
+- Antihistamines – Consult your vet about giving an over-the-counter antihistamine

-- Prevent Future Reactions: Ask your groomer to use hypoallergenic, fragrance-free shampoo next time
+- Prevent future reactions – Ask your groomer to use fragrance-free shampoo next time

-If your dog has severe swelling, difficulty breathing, or hives covering more than 10% of their body, seek immediate veterinary care—this could be anaphylaxis.
+If your dog has severe swelling or difficulty breathing, seek immediate veterinary care.

-Frequent grooming or harsh shampoos can strip your dog’s natural oils, leading to dry, itchy skin.
+Frequent grooming or harsh shampoos can strip your dog’s natural oils.
 According to the RSPCA Australia, over-washing is a common cause of skin irritation.

 Symptoms of dry skin: